DOST-NRCP Refines Research-to-Policy Program Through Assessment, Strategic Reframing

 NRCP organized a case conference under the NRCP Policy Research Program, which included a series of workshops held at the Vivere Hotel in Alabang, Muntinlupa City on February 13-14, 2025.

-Among the completed projects, three successfully influenced policymaking at both national and local government levels.
+Among the completed projects, three (3) were able to successfully influence policymaking at both national and local government levels.
 These research initiatives focused on critical areas such as access to healthcare, biodiversity conservation, and environmental assessment.
 Specifically, these projects were successfully translated into policies and utilized: 1) Access to Primary Care Facilities and Services of Government Employees and Their Immediate Family; 2) Species Richness, Assessment, and Conservation of Vascular Flora in Mt.
 Agad-Agad, Lanao del Norte; and 3) Diversity and Assessment of Fauna in Mt.
 Agad-Agad, Lanao del Norte.

 To ensure that policy research projects achieve their intended outcomes, NRCP conducted a thorough evaluation of its research processes, programs, and projects.
-The Council’s three divisions, Research and Development Management Division (RDMD), Finance and Administrative Division (FAD), and Research Information Dissemination Division (RIDD), led the assessment with guidance from academic stakeholders.
+The Council’s three divisions—the Research Development and Management Division (RDMD), Finance and Administrative Division (FAD), and Research Information Dissemination Division (RIDD), led the assessment with guidance from academic stakeholders.

 The assessment results highlighted the need to refine the Council’s current approaches.

-Dr. Maria Lourdes G. Rebullida, an academic stakeholder member and workshop facilitator, emphasized that improving the program’s framework will help more research projects reach Policy Readiness Level 3.
+Dr. Maria Lourdes G. Rebullida, an academic stakeholder member and workshop facilitator, emphasized that with this, the Council will be able to assist more research projects reach Policy Readiness Level 3.
 It will also aid in developing measurable strategies to enhance research policy readiness and utilization.

 NRCP Governing Board members, division representatives, and key stakeholders participated in the case conference.